mk322/mk322.github.io/_pages/about.md

 Research Interests
 ======
 My research focuses on *Machine Reasoning* in Large ML Models, including Large Language Models, Vision/Multimodal Language Models, and World Models.
-I am particularly interested in enhancing their reasoning and planning abilities to enable more robust problem-solving ability.
+I am particularly interested in enhancing their reasoning and planning abilities to enable more robust problem-solving.
 I explore how these models can be utilized by separating the world model, which simulates the world, from the inference model, which takes actions coupled with a world model.
 Ultimately, I aim to solve practical real-world tasks with these large models, such as embodied AI and robotics.

 [comment]: <> (- Trustworthy NLP, Hallucination, Factuality: I am fascinated by the challenges of ensuring the reliability and truthfulness of NLP outputs.
 My work aims to mitigate issues like hallucination in generated text and enhance the factuality of LLMs.)